gmassei/VectorMCDA/doc/_build/html/_sources/manual.txt

 Outputs
 +++++++

 The page **Analysis** [figure 4] allows the user to get the outputs provided from the plugin.
-We can have three  types of output:

-1. **cartographic:** pressing the **Load maps** button, geoUmbriaSUIT loads four  thematic maps, showing the environment (EnvIdeal), economic (EcoIdeal), social (SocIdeal) and the comprehensive sustainability performance of each **research unit**, based on the related indexes.
-The user can change the class numbers changing the value in **Classes map** control,  but the label will be only numeric, from the lowest to the highest value.

-2. **graphic:**  the user has to select the field used for labeling the **research units** from the combo-box **Label field**.
-For example, if our assessment concerns the Italian regions, we have to select the field that holds the name of  the regions.
-The same for Provinces, municipality or other administrative or phisical units.
-Pressing the **Graph** button, geoUmbriaSUIT will load an html page in a web browser with four graphs.
-The first shows a stack – histogram whose the overall height is proportional to the sustainability value, as the sum (linear combination) of the three indexes (environmental, economic and social values) calculated using TOPSIS algorithm.
-The second graph is a **bubble-graph**: the  position, dimension and color of bubbles provide information about sustainability and its three dimensions.
-In particular, the x-axis is ordered with the environmental index, the y-axis is ordered with the economic index, while the color (from red to green) is ordered with the social index; the dimension of the bubble is proportional to the sustainability value.
-The first two graphs use Google chart API's and require an active internet connection.
-The third and the fourth graphs are quite similar to the the first two, but they are **static** and they do not require an internet active connection.

-3. **alphanumeric:** geoUmbriaSUIT implements the Dominance Based Rough Set theory [5] for discovering and explaining the data outputs.
-In the page **Rules** there is a button named **Extract rules**, for the extraction of decisional rules on the basis of a classification given from TOPSIS algorithm.
-If a rule has a syntax like  **IF  A>= X THEN AT LEAST i-th**,  we can read it as: ** if criterion A has a value greater than or equal to x, then the class of membership will be at least the i-th **.
-On the other hand, if the extracted rule has the  syntax like  **IF  A>= X THEN AT MOST i-th**, it can be read as: **If the criterion A has a value greater than or equal to x, then the class of membership will be at most the i-th **.
-If the user selects a single rule, the **research units** covered  from that rule will be selected.
-In other words, selecting a single rule from the text box, we can see the **examples** which support that rule.
+Even if there are specific approaches for each implemented algorithm , we can have at least two output:

+1. **cartographic:** pressing the **Load maps** button, you can load the output thematic maps based on the canvas showing the ranking of geo-alternatives in  choropleth map.

+2. **graphic:**  the user has to select the field used for labelling the geo-alternatives from the combo-box **Label field**.
+Pressing the **Graph** button,  VectorMCDA will load an html page in a web browser with a histogram  proportional with the performance of each geo-alternatives.

 Bibliography